-The head is straight, the eyes looking down slightly fixating on a pen or target as provided, this is brought slowly towards the nose.
-The target should stay clear and as one image.
+The head is straight, the eyes looking down slightly fixating on a pen or target as provided, this is then brought slowly towards the nose.
+You should aim to keep the target clear and as one image.

-If two images appear, move the target slightly further away from the nose until the two images can be joined together.
+When two images appear make an effort to pull the eyes in to join the images.
+If the images can be joined bring the target even closer.
+If the images cannot be joined move the target slightly further away from the nose until the two images can be joined together.